Reconstructing complex states of a 20-qubit quantum simulator

 \subsection{Summary}

-We performed full quantum-state reconstruction of a 20-qubit state, which, to our knowledge, is the largest experimental system to which QST has been applied.
+We performed quantum-state reconstruction of a 20-qubit state (in the pure-state approximation), which, to our knowledge, is the largest experimental system to which QST has been applied \cite{riofrio2017experimental,lanyon2017,torlai2019integrating}.
+The state that was reconstructed is the result of quench dynamics under an XY Hamiltonian.
+The XY model is an archetypal model for the study of quantum many-body phenomena, including phase transitions, quasi particle dynamics, and entanglement propagation.
+The XY model is known to be a universal simulator of Hamiltonians in 2D and thus has broad significance for the field of quantum simulation~\cite{cubitt2018universal}.

+Here, we focused on the time evolution of many-body quantum systems following a quench, which is a challenging problem, even in one dimension \cite{cirac2012goals}.
+By examining the growth of entanglement in quantum dynamics, we are able to not only gain valuable insights into the underlying microscopic processes but also explore the complexity of quantum states.
+This information is directly connected to the efficiency of simulations conducted on classical computers \cite{schachenmayer2013entanglement}.
+As using quantum quench dynamics one can generate states that contain substantial amount of entanglement, they can be used as a test bed to understand the underlying dynamics of challenging quantum many-body problems from various domains including condensed matter physics, quantum statistical mechanics, high-energy physics, atomic physics and quantum chemistry.

 The number of variational parameters ($\sim 4000$) in all methods is very low compared to the Hilbert space dimension ($2^{20}\approx 10^6$).
-More importantly, the number of measurement bases is far below the QST quorum, and the number of measurements in each basis is far below the dimension of the Hilbert space.
+More importantly, the number of measurement bases (27) is far below the QST quorum ($\ge 2^{20}+1$), and the number of measurements in each basis is far below the dimension of the Hilbert space.
 Nonetheless, the reconstructed states reproduce the true state of the system very well.
-This demonstrates that under the right circumstances, full state reconstruction remains possible even from highly incomplete data sets.
-It is not clear at the moment what defines such favorable circumstances, and this should be a subject for future research.
+This demonstrates that under the right circumstances, state reconstruction remains possible even from highly incomplete data sets.

 Among the methods used, RBM and ARN show comparable reconstruction quality, while MPS outperforms both NNQSs in terms of both the experimental data likelihood and fidelity with ideal simulated states.
 Moreover, the MPS converges faster and generalizes better (overfits less) on average than the neural networks.